While most sales teams love finding a red hot lead they can immediately convert into a customer, finding hot leads is tough.

 If you use a purchased email list for your outreach efforts, you’ll be wasting valuable time and resources on recipients that will rarely convert.

-Your business domain can also be marked as spam by recipients, which can ultimately affect your email deliverability when reaching out to your target market.
+Your business domain can also be marked as spam by recipients (cold email is not illegal and there’s a big difference between cold email and spam — but when you buy email addresses, you blur the line), which can ultimately affect your email deliverability when reaching out to your target market.

 Moreover, sending emails to recipients without their consent can be illegal in certain jurisdictions.